shipping-docker/vessel/README.md

 ## Supported Systems

-Vessel requires Docker, and currenty only works on Mac and Linux.
+Vessel requires Docker, and currently only works on Mac and Linux.

 > Window support may come in the future.
 It will require running Hyper-V.